JorgesNofulla/YOLOScope/README.md

 ## Important first step!!

-1. Download the YOLOv4 weights and model
+1. Download the YOLOv4 weights and model and put them inside the model folder
 ```
 # The folder where the weights will be saved
 %mkdir model